Brown reveals Kings' fitting new philosophy for 2024-25 season

 Stay in the game with the latest updates on your beloved Bay Area and California sports teams!
 Sign up here for our All Access Daily newsletter.

-A metaphor inspired by the real life of Ed Viesturs.
-Brown invited Viesturs and his team of mountain climbers to come to Sacramento and talk to the guys about their work.
+A metaphor inspired by the real life of Ed Viesturs, an American high-altitude mountaineer.
+Brown invited Viesturs to come to Sacramento and talk to the guys about the work he and his team of mountain climbers do.
 What was supposed to be encouraging words meant to rile up a group of athletes before the start of a new season wound up being much more.

-Their touching stories provided a refreshing and unique perspective on each and every Kings player and staff.
+Their touching stories provided a refreshing and unique perspective for each and every Kings player and staff.

 “My guys hear my voice a lot.
 So I try not to say too much to them during the summertime,” Brown said Monday.
 “So Wes Wilcox, our assistant GM had suggested I bring in a guest speaker to address the team.